-Requirement 5: All keys and key components must be generated using an approved random or pseudo-random process.

-5-1 Keys must be generated so that it is not feasible to determine that certain keys are more probable than other keys from the set of all possible keys.
-Cryptographic keys or key components must be generated by one of the following:
+Testing Procedures PIN Security Requirements Requirement 5: All keys and key components must be generated using an approved random or pseudo-random process.
+5-1 Keys must be generated so that it is not feasible to determine that 5-1.a Examine key-management policy document and to verify that it certain keys are more probable than other keys from the set of all possible requires that all devices used to generate cryptographic keys meet one of keys.
+Cryptographic keys or key components must be generated by one of